Skip to main content

 • develop pupils’ respect for other people, raise in them the awareness of their rights, and instil civic, patriotic and prosocial attitudes, also by setting an example for pupils.

-The pedagogical supervision body and the school administering body conduct so-called partial assessments, which focus on specific management duties, and the two bodies jointly evaluate the performance of some other duties.
-The pedagogical supervision body evaluates the head’s performance against the mandatory criteria defined in points 6, 10 and 11 above and the mandatory and additional criteria for the teacher performance appraisal (see above).
+The two bodies conduct so-called partial assessments, which focus on specific management duties, and they jointly evaluate the performance of some other duties.
+The pedagogical supervision body evaluates the head’s performance against the mandatory criteria defined in points 6, 10 and 11 above and the mandatory and additional criteria for the teacher performance appraisal (see the section on teacher performance appraisal below).
 The school administering body evaluates the head’s performance against the mandatory criteria defined in points 15 and 16 above.
 The pedagogical supervision body in consultation with the school administering body evaluates the head’s performance against the mandatory criteria defined in points 1-5, 7-9 and 12-14 above.

 The two bodies use scores in assessing the extent to which the head’s performance meets the criteria.